kodecocodes/SC_CaioZullo/For Instructor/Video 01 - Introduction/script.md

 Ok, let's do this!

 In Xcode, you can create a new project.
-Select the macOS tab in the template finder and select Cocoa Framework and press Next.
+Select the macOS tab in the template finder, select Cocoa Framework and press Next.
 Type GameOfLife as the product name, Swift as the language and make sure to tick the "Include Unit Tests" checkbox!

 Xcode should have created a test file for you in the test target: "GameOfLifeTests.swift", so let's select and use it.